 Alicia B. Harvey-Smith, Ph.D.

-In the course of her career, Dr. Harvey-Smith has served in a variety of senior-level positions in higher education, including president, vice president, dean and executive director.
+During her career, Dr. Harvey-Smith has served in a variety of senior-level positions in higher education, including president, vice president, dean and executive director.
 Prior to assuming the helm of Pittsburgh Technical College, she served as the Executive Vice Chancellor of Lone Star College in Houston, TX, one of the largest college systems in the country, serving 99,000 students annually.
 Previously, she served as the President and CEO of River Valley Community College in Claremont, NH, where she was, again, the first African-American to hold the post.
 Dr. Harvey-Smith holds a B.S. from Morgan State University where she was a member of the Alpha Kappa Alpha sorority, a MS.ED. from The Johns Hopkins University, a Ph.D. from the University of Maryland School of Education as well as a certificate from Harvard University’s Graduate School of Education.

 *Showcases graduates from 2019 classes.
 Data includes those who were available for work and were offered and/or received career search assistance from 1/1/2019-3/30/2020.
 Includes full-time, part-time, or freelance positions.
 Visit ptcollege.edu/employmentstats to learn more.